Pingasmaster/autoUpdateLinux/README.md

 sudo systemctl status update
 ```
 Here it is, everything is set up!
-For more on systemctl startup services, you can read ```https://linuxhint.com/run-script-debian-11-boot-up/```.
+For more on systemctl startup services, you can read ```https://linuxhint.com/run-script-debian-11-boot-up/``` which inspired this project!

 ## Arch linux